One of the first steps in cutting the cord on cable is finding an antenna to get free broadcast TV.

 Claim #2 – Access to Cable-Only TV Channels

 We’ve also seen TV antennas whose packaging or marketing materials seem to indicate they provide access to cable-only channels like ESPN or HBO.
-If the channel isn’t broadcast Over-the-Air, there’s no ‘special’ TV antenna that will pick it up.
+There’s no ‘special’ TV antenna that will pick channels that aren’t broadcast Over-the-Air.

 (See what channels are available in your area with Tablo’s signal locator tool.)